2021 Strategic Plan

 - Currently developing an internal leadership development incubator for emerging leaders.

-GOAL 6: Provide a comprehensive athletic/activities, X-Tended Day, and summer program.
+Provide a comprehensive athletic/activities, X-Tended Day, and summer program.

 - Highest student participation numbers in last fall and current winter sports to date.